No expiration date

 We arrive in High Street, a section of Galway's Latin Quarter and encounter the iconic King's Head Pub.
 Legend has it that this pub site was gifted by Oliver Cromwell as payment to executioner of King Charles I. Also on this street we pass by the famous Naughton House, once owned by 'Humanity' Dick Martyn, an Irish MP in British Parliament.

-• The open-space area, known as the Spanish Parade formally contained the old Galway port until 1840.
+The famous Spanish Arch is adjacent to open-space area, known as the Spanish Parade .
+This area once included the old Galway port until 1840.
 Old Galley ships arrived here from Spain with wines and spices for local merchant families.
-We also explain the significance of the Spanish Arch just adjacent to this area.
+We also explain the significance of the Spanish Arch.

 • Hall of the Red Earl